-We were invited as press to stay and review the Wyndham Orlando Resort on International Drive.
+We were invited as press to stay and write a review of Wyndham Orlando Resort on International Drive.
 All opinions are my own.

 Wyndham Orlando Resort